Blog – Posted on Friday, Jul 31

 Humans have long been fascinated by all things fearful and forbidden.
 For centuries now, the pinnacle of that fascination has been crime.

-Fortunately, we’ve unearthed the most wickedly wonderful works for your enjoyment, resulting in this list of the best true crime books of all time.
-Whether you’re intrigued by domestic disappearances or monstrous murderers, you’re sure to have the crime of your life (pun intended this time) looking for your next read.
+That's why we’ve unearthed the most wickedly wonderful works for your enjoyment.
+Whether you’re intrigued by domestic disappearances or monstrous murderers, you’re sure to have the time of your life with the best true crime books of all time.

 1. In Cold Blood by Truman Capote

 Arguably the book that launched the genre as we know it, Capote’s career-defining work begins with a shocking quadruple homicide in a quiet Kansas town.
 Though the case itself is open-and-shut, the author still manages to extract a spellbinding, psychologically rich story in the aftermath, based on interviews with the killers and exhaustive research on the victims.
 If you’re just starting to read true crime — or hoping to write it yourself one day — In Cold Blood is an unmissable introduction to the genre.